-The forward head posture so many have developed is not just unsightly, it’s painful - which is why more and more emphasis is being placed on neck posture exercises.
+The forward head look so many have developed is not just unsightly, it’s painful - which is why more and more emphasis is being placed on neck posture exercises.

-It’s usually not the result of physical trauma - it’s the culmination of poor posture and overusing technology.
-But even those who don’t work desk jobs or use their phones often can develop a neck forward posture.
+It’s usually not the result of trauma - it’s the culmination of poor posture and overusing technology.
+But even those who don’t work desk jobs or use their phones often can develop it.
 Here are some of the most common causes we see:

 - Spending too much time hunched over.
 There are lots of professions that can contribute to this, such as trucking/driving, sewing, etc.

 - Constantly carrying a backpack or any other weight on your back - your head leans forward to accommodate, and over time, will get stuck that way.

 - Muscular imbalances or weakness in the upper back (thoracic region).
 These muscles aren’t strong enough to hold your head in place, so it drifts forward.

 - Some illnesses and conditions can contribute to FHP too - such as arthritis or bone degeneration.